afloresep/afloresep.github.io/_pages/about.md

   - /about.html
 ---

+PhD in Chemoinformatics at the University of Bern, working with Reymond's group.
+My research focuses on Big Data and AI.
+Trying to advance the field of chemistry and computer-aided drug discovery.
+I am particularly interested in employing machine learning and deep learning techniques to address complex problems in these areas.
+My work involves using tools like [TMAP](https://afloresep.github.io/TMAP/)

+In addition to my primary research, I am also exploring algorithms, data structures, and computer vision, aiming to expand my skill set and apply these concepts to various challenges in my field.
+This site serves as a platform to document my coursework, projects, and reflections as I navigate my academic and professional journey

-**Someone once told me that in order to think, you have to write.
-So here’s my attempt.**
+Also, Someone once told me that in order to think, you have to write.
+So here’s my attempt.

 ### Coursework
 This section tracks the classes I’m currently taking or have completed, both through formal University courses and self-study.
 I’ll create subpages for individual courses or topics.